GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

    Update `demo/lightning/image-segmentation/deployment.yaml` at appropriate places.
 Specifically, `spec.containers.image` and the arguments to `spec.containers.command`.

    This deployment has been tested on a cluster with `4` nodes.
-If you wish to run the workload on a cluster with different number of nodes, make sure to set `spec.parallelism`, `spec.completions`, the environment variable `WORLD_SIZE`, and the argument `--num_nodes` to `spec.containers.command` are all set to the _same_ value, which is the number of nodes.
+If you wish to run the workload on a cluster with different number of nodes, make sure to set `spec.parallelism`, `spec.completions`, the environment variable `WORLD_SIZE`, and the argument `--num_nodes` to `spec.containers.command` are all set to the _same_ value, which is the number of nodes in your cluster.

    ```sh
    kubectl apply -f deploy.yaml